 The screening router passes or rejects an IP packet based on information contained on the packet's header.
-The main information used is :- packets bound for any port other than port 25, the Simple Mail Transfer Protocol port.
-The screening router can also route all World Wide Web traffic (port 80) to a particular host.
+The main information used is :-

 IP Source and Destination Address - By filtering packets on the IP source and destination address the screening router is able to effectively block access to or from any site or host that is not trusted.